catppuccin/palette/README.md

 ## Available for

 + Gimp
++ Inkscape

 ## Usage

 ### Gimp

 1. Clone this repository locally
-2. Navigate to Edit>Preferences>Folders>Palettes in GIMP
+2. Navigate to Edit > Preferences > Folders > Palettes in GIMP
 3. Select the folder with the 'x' and press "Show file location in the file manager" (the rightmost button)
+4. Copy "Catppuccin.gpl" to this folder

+### Inkscape

+1. Clone this repository locally
+2. Navigate to Edit > Preferences > System > User palettes in Inkscape
+3. Press the "Open" button next to the folder path
 4. Copy "Catppuccin.gpl" to this folder

 ## 💝 Thanks to